-When it comes tothe thyroid, the roads in that can drive an imbalance include mineral deficiencies, infection, poor liver detoxification, too much oestrogen (as this suppresses thyroid function) and/or elevated cortisol levels.
-I delve further into these roads that can drive thyroid imbalance, as well as how to correct them, in my Weight Loss for Women online course.
+Some of the factors that can drive a thyroid imbalance include mineral deficiencies, infection, poor liver detoxification, too much estrogen (as this suppresses thyroid function) and/or elevated cortisol levels.

-If you suspect you might be having thyroid troubles, whether you’ve had a blood test or not, I encourage you to join me for my online course Weight Loss for Women as you could really benefit from the information, practices, recipes and insights offered.
-For a tiny gland, the thyroid packs a mighty punch and getting it functioning optimally is so important to our overall health.
+If you suspect you might be having thyroid troubles, whether you’ve had a blood test or not, I encourage you to start to look into some of these factors that might be relevant for you.
+For a tiny gland, the thyroid packs a mighty punch, and getting it functioning optimally is so important to our overall health.

-Take a look at my online weight loss course, Weight loss for women.
+If you are interested in supporting your thyroid health, you might like to take a look at my online weight loss course, Weight Loss for Women.
 We only run a few intakes per year.
 You’ll be supported and guided for nine weeks as I teach you the things you need to know about your body and the levers to pull that can help it achieve long-term, sustainable weight loss.